 This is an example of how I was thinking.

 - What would I charge the client when I started to hire employees and factor in the total costs I incurred for the new team members?

 - Then I had to factor in a percentage for my liability insurance, car insurance and maintenance, cleaning material and equipment.
 And most importantly… A PROFIT MARGIN!

-During this time I had to prove to myself WHAT I could actually do, HOW to price, how to develop my OWN system of cleaning.
+During this time I had to prove to myself WHAT I could actually do.
+How to clean an office building.
+And, how to price office building cleanings.
 I sincerely felt that 30 days, 4-8 cleanings, would effectively show me just how to handle a professional cleaning job.

 And it did!

 After about 4 weeks, I had my proposal in hand, confident of my abilities and certain of my price.
-I contacted each office manager/ physician.
+I contacted each office manager and/ or the physician.
 They were all not just impressed with the cleanings, but as equally impressed with my approach.
-Remember you guys, I was only 20 years old!
+Remember, I was only 20 years old!

-Let me also add, when I say that I had nothing to lose, I’m saying that I had a full-time job during the day which was sufficient to pay my bills.
+Let me also add, when I say that I had nothing to lose, I’m saying that I had a full-time, 9 – 5 job during the day which was sufficient to pay my bills.
 I could afford to give “my time” at night and on the weekends to learn this new trade.
 Like I mentioned, I wasn’t married at the time and I didn’t have children.
 In fact, my only responsibility was paying rent on my apartment and keeping my car maintained.

 My daytime job of being an office assistant was how I funded my new passion.
 I would use my paycheck to purchase the supplies I needed for my clients.

 To keep things simple I only purchased what I needed and nothing more from a janitorial product supplier.
 I only performed general cleaning in the beginning and didn’t bite off more than I could chew.